EveV1/HW_course3_week4/README.md

 * f with frequency_domain_
 * Mag with _Magnitude

-It changes some spelling marks to make it easier to read long names.
+It changes some punctuation to simplify reading long names.

 ### data set with the average of each variable for each activity and each subject.

-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+It uses melt()  with "activity" and "subject" as id variables, to get narrow tidy data.
+Then it uses dcast() with formula activity + subject ~ variable and functsion mean Result is dataframe with 180 rows and 81 columns.